Bayesian Inference of Local Projections with Roughness Penalty Priors: Application

 \section{Application}

 To demonstrate our model, we applied our approach to an analysis of monetary policy in the United States.
-We use monetary policy shocks compiled by \citet{Coibion2017} which is an update of \citet{Romer2004}\footnote{The time series of monetary policy shocks is from Yuriy Gorodnichenko's website (https://eml.berkeley.edu//\textasciitilde{}ygorodni/index.htm). }.
-For the covariates and the response, we consider the following three macroeconomic variables, downloaded from the Federal Reserve Economic Data (FRED), maintained by the Federal Reserve Bank of St. Louis: the industrial production index (FRED mnemonic: INDPRO), the consumer price index for all urban consumers: all items (CPIAUCSL), and the effective federal funds rate (FEDFUNDS).
+We use monetary policy shocks compiled by \citet{Coibion2017} which is an update of \citet{Romer2004}.\footnote{The time series of monetary policy shocks is from Yuriy Gorodnichenko's website (https://eml.berkeley.edu//\textasciitilde{}ygorodni/index.htm). } For the covariates and the response, we considered the following three macroeconomic variables, downloaded from the Federal Reserve Economic Data (FRED), maintained by the Federal Reserve Bank of St. Louis: the industrial production index (FRED mnemonic: INDPRO), the consumer price index for all urban consumers: all items (CPIAUCSL), and the effective federal funds rate (FEDFUNDS).
 We also treated all three as response variables.
 We included lags of monetary policy shock as covariates.
 All data are monthly and spans from March 1969 to December 2008.
 The range is limited by the availability of data for monetary policy shocks.
 Industrial production and the inflation rate are seasonally adjusted, and included as annualized month-to-month percentage changes (log-difference multiplied by 1,200).
-We included the time trend and up to four lags oi covariates.
+We included the time trend and up to four lags of covariates.
 We choose hyperparameters as in the previous section.
-Gibbs sampler obtained a total of 40,000 posterior draws, after discarding the first 10,000.
+The Gibbs sampler obtained a total of 40,000 posterior draws after discarding the first 10,000.

-Figures 2\textendash 4 show posterior estimates of the impulse responses of the macroeconomic variables to monetary policy shocks under different specifications.
-Comparing the first and second columns in each figure, irrespective of response variable, reveals that the roughness penalty priors successfully penalize the roughness of the impulse response functions.
-Thus, we obtain economically plausible, smoothed estimates, and can interpret the shape of the impulse response easily, recognizing the underlining reponse.
-Comparing the first and second rows reveals that use of the B-spline exerts no significant effect on the shape of the impulse response.
+Figures 2, 3, and 4 show posterior estimates of the impulse responses of the macroeconomic variables to monetary policy shocks under different specifications.\footnote{In the ``Online Appendix'', Figs. A.1, A.2, and A.3 display credible intervals for all the specifications.} The shaded areas indicate the 90\% credible sets for a preferred specification using no B-spline and the N-RP prior.
+For all the response variables, the roughness penalty priors successfully penalize the roughness of the impulse response functions.
+Thus, we obtain economically plausible, smoothed estimates, and can interpret the shape of the impulse response easily, recognizing the underlining response.
+Use of the B-spline exerts no significant effect on the shape of the impulse response.